Homes for Sale in Oakridge, London Ontario

 Oakridge Acres

-The community anchor is Oakridge Optimist Community Park at 825 Valetta Street β one of the most complete neighbourhood parks in London.
+The community anchor is Oakridge Optimist Community Park at 825 Valetta Street — one of the most complete neighbourhood parks in London.
 The park has two baseball diamonds with a batting cage, an outdoor pool, a spray pad, tennis and pickleball courts, a renovated arena, and playground structures for all ages.
 The Optimist Club runs baseball and soccer programs serving over 2,000 youth each year, making it one of the most active neighbourhood clubs in the city.
+Kelly Park, at 881 Kelly Street, adds a quieter neighbourhood green space and trail connection nearby.
 For nature, Sifton Bog ESA sits on the south side of Oxford Street west of Hyde Park Road: 2.8 kilometres of trail with a 370-metre boardwalk to a viewing platform over Redmond's Pond.
-Formed 13,000 years ago as the last glacier retreated, Sifton Bog is the most southerly large acidic bog in Canada β home to carnivorous plants and rare ecosystems found almost nowhere else in southwestern Ontario.
+Formed 13,000 years ago as the last glacier retreated, Sifton Bog is the most southerly large acidic bog in Canada — home to carnivorous plants and rare ecosystems found almost nowhere else in southwestern Ontario.

 Hunt Club

-Two neighbourhood parks serve Hunt Club directly: Oak Park and Cheltenham Park, each offering playgrounds, swings, and walking paths suited to the community's family character.
-The London Hunt and Country Club itself β with its private 18-hole course, tennis courts, and large clubhouse β has defined this neighbourhood's identity for 140 years and anchors its western edge.
-Elementary students attend Clara Brenton, John Dearness, or St. Paul Catholic elementary schools; French immersion is available at Γcole Γ©lΓ©mentaire Marie-Curie.
+Two neighbourhood parks serve Hunt Club directly: Oak Park at 1207 Hunt Club Drive and Cheltenham Park, each offering playgrounds, swings, and walking paths suited to the community's family character.
+The London Hunt and Country Club itself — with its private 18-hole course, tennis courts, and large clubhouse — has defined this neighbourhood's identity for 140 years and anchors its western edge.
+Elementary students attend Clara Brenton, John Dearness, or St. Paul Catholic elementary schools; French-language public education is available at École élémentaire Marie-Curie (40 Hunt Club Drive), part of the Conseil scolaire Viamonde.
 Secondary students attend Oakridge Secondary or St. Thomas Aquinas Catholic Secondary School.

 Hazelden